espinbrandon49/easy-access-weather/README.md

 ### JavaScript
 * I set up and used an access key from [OpenWeather API](https://openweathermap.org/api) to access their data using the Fetch API

-* I reviewed the third party API's documentation to have knowledge of
+* I reviewed the third party API's documentation to know and make use of functionality for
   - the parameters available
-  - how the response is displayed
+  - the response display
   - how I should interpret the response
-  - various other parts of the API functionality such as how to recieve the response in imperial versus absolute units for example.
+  - various other parts of the functionality such as how to recieve the response in imperial versus absolute units for example.

 * I made use of the API's functionality to make requests with specific parameters I needed and were available based on the API's documentation so that I mostly only retrieved data applicable to my weather dashboard.

 * I stored the search history using local storage

-* Document Object Model connects the HTML to my JavaScript by:
+* Document Object Model connects the HTML to my JavaScript
-  - using event handlers for document click events
-  - accessing the HTML elements via the DOM
-  - accessing and manipulating form data, HTML, element values, element attributes, and computed/defined styling to dynamically receive input, render outputs, and store information

 * Used console extensively to:
   - diagnose problems with my script